sabbelasichon/typo3-rector/README.md

 ## Configuration and Processing

-This library ships already with a bunch of configuration files organized by TYPO3 version.
+This library ships already with a bunch of configuration files organized by TYPO3 version. [show config](/config/) Let´s say want to migrate from version 8.x to 9.x, you could import the config for v8 and v9.
-In order to "fix" your code with the desired rectors create your own configuration file in the PHP format:
+So create your own configuration file called rector.php in the root of your project the following way:

 ```php
 <?php